 Where the industry started with plain voice calls, it now has a powerful platform capable of supporting mobile broadband and multimedia services.

-GSM is now used in 219 countries and territories serving more than three billion people and providing travellers with access to mobile services wherever they go.
+GSM is now used in 219 countries and territories serving more than five billion people and providing travellers with access to mobile services wherever they go.

 An open, digital cellular technology used for transmitting mobile voice and data services